ldcas-uc3m/TFM/parts/state_of_the_art.typ

 ==== CREATOR
-CREATOR version 3.3 included some initial support for interrupts, specifically in the MIPS architecture @Camarmas2024CREATOR.
+CREATOR @Camarmas2024CREATOR version 3.3 included some initial support for interrupts, specifically in the MIPS architecture.

 == Timers